Sydney Pubs and Restaurants You Should Visit

 Picture of rocks and the ocean, with cityscape off in the background

-Hike between Bondi and Coogee Beach
+The 6km coastal hike between Bondi and Coogee Beach is gorgeous.

-If you’re visiting Melbourne, read my previous article on Melbourne: Great Things to Do From Sports to Arts.
+If you’re visiting Melbourne, Australia, read my previous article on Melbourne: Great Things to Do From Sports to Arts.
 We previously lived in Melbourne for a year and frequently return to visit family and friends.
 If you need any tips on planning a trip to Australia, leave a comment below or drop me an email!

 Author